CodeSmile-0000011110110111/de.codesmile.assetdatabase/README.md

 Developers commonly employ a trial-and-error approach.
 Trivial tasks take much longer than estimated.
 Edge-cases remain to be discovered later.
 There is a real risk of data loss due to a simple mistake.
 Cargo-cult and copy-pasta programming needlessly degrade editor performance.

+That's what most editor tools are based on, unfortunately.

 You'll find such bad examples even in popular Asset Store tools used by big game studios!

 A clean start with a consistent API is the best way to solve these issues, speed up development of editor tools, ensure scripts will not fail for users or other editor platforms.